-However, a strong finding in the Report, was the call for sustainability across the entire supply chain by industry, indicating an important need to access products and materials that they can trust.
-The term sustainability, in fact, is mentioned a total of 43 times in the 22 page report and certainly highlights that sustainability and by implication a cleaner supply chain is important to the Australian industry however, what this will take also resides with industry, David Baggs comments within the Report:
+However, a strong finding in the Report, was the call by industry for sustainability across the entire supply chain, indicating an important need to access products and materials that they can trust.
+The term sustainability, in fact, is mentioned a total of 43 times in the 22 page report and certainly highlights that sustainability and by implication a cleaner supply chain is important.
+However, what this will take also resides with the Australian industry, David Baggs comments within the Report:

 “Sustainability is often considered an extra cost.
 But in our experience comparable quality, highly rated and sustainably certified ‘fit for purpose’ products are often competing in the marketplace head to head on cost, with little cost difference.
 Generally only if quality is sacrificed are cost savings possible, and the flammable cladding debacle is an example of where that path leads.”

-In his Report Summary, Jamie Butler-Underwood, DesignBUILD Event Manager refers also to the responsibility of the industry to uphold standards, stating: :
+In the Report Summary, Jamie Butler-Underwood, DesignBUILD Event Manager also refers also to the responsibility of the industry to uphold standards, stating: :

 “There is an evident need for defining regulations over what constitutes product conformance and compliance and where the ultimate responsibility lies across the design and build process to meet standards.
 It is evident from the comments in the report that there is concern around products being re-specified during the build process and how this can compromise the design, performance and therefore compliance of a product or project.”

-Ultimately, what is driving the market the most in product specification and selection – the Report finds – are customers ‘Customer need’ has the greatest influence on decision making, while product source and quality and customer preference and product availability also rate highly.
+Ultimately, what is driving the market the most in product specification and selection, the Report finds are customers.
+They have the greatest influence on decision making, while product source and quality and customer preference and product availability also rate highly.

-Access to product information was also a feature of the Report and it was interesting to note that 59% of survey respondents “see product reviews as an important source of information … however only 41% said they trust product reviews ‘fairly well’ and that “product reviews from established publications and websites are seen to be more reputable than other sources such as social media.”
+Access to product information was another featured finding of the Report and it was interesting to note that 59% of survey respondents “see product reviews as an important source of information … however, only 41% said they trust product reviews ‘fairly well’ and that “product reviews from established publications and websites are seen to be more reputable than other sources such as social media.”